-Shock testing is critical to ensuring equipment will survive sudden impact or high acceleration transient shock.
-To test equipment against complex shock events, engineers often employ the shock response spectrum (SRS).
-The SRS uses a mathematical model to synthesize a shock pulse that simulates a transient event on a shaker.
+Shock testing is critical for evaluating components during sudden impacts or high-acceleration transient events.
+To test complex shock events, engineers often employ the shock response spectrum (SRS).
+The SRS uses a mathematical model to synthesize a shock pulse that simulates a transient event.

-Similarly to sine and random vibration testing, engineers want their SRS test profile to reflect the end-use environment (EUE) as closely as possible.
-This likeness helps confirm that the test levels are sufficient and unexpected failures post-production are unlikely.
+Similar to sine and random vibration testing, engineers want their SRS test profile to reflect the end-use environment (EUE) as closely as possible.
+This similarity helps confirm that the test levels are sufficient and avoid unexpected post-production failures.

 Recordings in Place of Synthetic Waveforms

-Engineers typically select a synthetic waveform to synthesize an SRS pulse.
-Selecting a synthetic waveform depends on the specifications; standard practice is to choose whichever waveform generates a pulse closest to the specified SRS.
-For example, the “burst random” and “enveloped burst random” waveforms produce long-duration, stationary random waveforms suitable for earthquake simulation.
+Engineers typically select from a list of standard synthetic waveforms to synthesize their SRS pulse.
+The selection depends on the test specifications; standard practice is to choose whichever waveform generates a pulse closest to the specified SRS.
+For example, the “burst random” and “enveloped burst random” waveforms produce long-duration, stationary random pulses suitable for earthquake simulation.

 Enveloping Recordings

-The following method of converting time history to an SRS combines multiple data sets into one representative waveform.
-A synthesized SRS waveform created with one recorded shock event would give an incomplete description of shock vibrations that may occur in the EUE.
+The proposed method of converting a time-history recording to an SRS combines multiple data sets into a representative waveform.
+An SRS waveform synthesized from a single recorded shock event would be an incomplete description of the events that may occur in the EUE.

-The correct way to combine multiple data sets of transient events is to find the maximum value at each frequency rather than the average acceleration.
-This “maximum enveloping” technique produces an SRS curve using the maximum acceleration value at each frequency from a group of real-world data sets.
+The correct way to combine this data is to use the maximum value at each frequency rather than the average acceleration.
+This “maximum enveloping” technique produces an SRS curve using the maximum acceleration value at each frequency from real-world data sets.

 Why Maximum Acceleration?